Gift Deed

 Yes, under certain circumstances the Gift Deed can be terminated including when the gift was not made voluntarily or using some force or coercion.
 Any other condition which makes a contract invalid also applies to a Gift Deed.

-At present NRIs and OCIs are governed by provisions of Foreign Exchange Management Act (FEMA) 1999 and do not require prior approval of RBI for acquisition and transfer of immovable property in India, other than agricultural land, farm house, plantation property.
+At present NRIs and OCIs are governed by provisions of Foreign Exchange Management Act (FEMA) 1999 and do not require prior approval of RBI for acquisition and transfer of immovable property in India, other than agricultural land, farm house, plantation property etc.

 No. They can create a special power of attorney and appoint a person in India to carry out this task on their behalf.